sin-EASTER/Neural-Network-from-Scratch-MNIST-/README.md

 # Neural Network from Scratch (MNIST)

 A minimal **two-layer neural network** implemented from first principles to classify handwritten digits from the **MNIST** dataset.
-The project emphasizes mathematical clarity, correct tensor shapes, and a transparent training loop (forward pass, backpropagation, and parameter updates).
+The project emphasises mathematical clarity, correct tensor shapes, and a transparent training loop (forward pass, backpropagation, and parameter updates).

 ---